Family tree of English monarchs

-This is the family tree for monarchs of England (and Wales after 1282) from Alfred the Great to Elizabeth I of England.
+This is the family tree for monarchs of England (and Wales after 1282) from Alfred the Great to Elizabeth I, after which the Union of the Crowns joined the monarchs of Scotland and England.
 The House of Wessex family tree precedes this family tree and the family tree of the British royal family follows it.

 For a simplified family tree see family tree of British monarchs (and alternative successions of the English and British crown for unsuccessful claimants' family trees).